riaz-khan-16/Problem_Solving_with_Python/README.md

+# DSA Problem Solving

+### The repository contains:
+It contains a collection of 500+ DSA  question asked in FAANG interview.
+The questions are collected from Leetcode and geekforgeeks.

+### The topics are:
 Here is a list of topic-wise 500+ DSA problems:
 - Array
 - Searching
 - Sorting